-With climate change causing increasingly dangerous weather conditions, community resiliency and disaster relief are growing areas of our work.
+With climate change causing increasingly dangerous weather conditions, community resilience and disaster relief are growing areas of our work.
 Through infrastructure and agriculture projects, we ensure communities are prepared for, and able to respond to, natural and human-made disasters.
-We also improve food security and nutrition outcomes by improving agriculture skills, knowledge and technology so that people have increased access to nutritious food.
+We also improve food security by improving agriculture skills, knowledge and technology.